kartonfarkas/api_docs/source/suite/contacts/adding_contacts_to_contact_list.rst

      - field ID, id or uid can be used
    * - external_ids
      - array
-     - The list of contact ids to be inserted
+     - The list of contact IDs to be inserted
      -

 Result Data Structure